bsmith89/StrainFacts-manuscript/doc/submission.md

 ## Single-cell genome sequencing

 A full description of the single-cell genomics pipeline is included in the Supplementary Methods, and will be briefly summarized here.
+Of the 159 samples with metagenomes described in the FMT study, we selected two focal samples for single-cell genomics.
+These samples were obtained from two different study subjects;
+one is a baseline sample and the other was collected after several weeks of FMT doses as described in [@Smith2022].
-For one of the 159 samples with metagenomes described in the FMT study, microbial cells were isolated from whole feces by homogenization in phosphate buffered saline, 50 μm filter-based removal of large fecal particles, and density gradient separation.
+For each of these focal samples, microbial cells were isolated from whole feces by homogenization in phosphate buffered saline, 50 μm filter-based removal of large fecal particles, and density gradient separation.
 After isolating and thoroughly washing the density layer corresponding to the